YakaryBovine/Sundren/Rules/Equipment/Armor.md

 **Heavy armor** is the thickest, toughest panoply available on the market, and its bulk and noise make its encumbrance apply as a penalty to Sneak or Exert checks made by the wearer.
 ### Shields
 Shields come in two general varieties.
-Small ones, often made of costlier metal, can be strapped to the wearer’s arm and allow them to hold and manipulate objects with that hand, albeit not wield a weapon with it.
+Small ones, often made of costlier metal, can be strapped to the wearer’s arm and allow them to hold and manipulate objects with that hand, albeit not wield a [[Weapons|weapon]] with it.
 Larger shields are of cheaper wood and require a good grip.

 A small shield user has a base AC of 13, while a large shield user has a base AC of 14.
 Unlike other armor, however, if the user is already wearing equal or better armor the shield grants a +1 bonus to their AC.
 Shields allow the bearer to ignore the first instance of [[Attacking#Shock|shock]] they might otherwise suffer in a round.
 ### Types of Armor